sap-linuxlab/community.sap_install/quick_start_howtos/README.md

 ```text
 ansible-playbook sap_hana_cluster_deploy.yml
 ```

+*The parameter examples in the following sections can be combined according to the individual environment and needs.*

 ### Inventory and variable parameters

 Examples with different ways to use inventory and target system parameters: